xvik/slush-lib-java/README.md

 To switch off animal sniffer check simply set signature value to `''`

 Known issue: sometimes gradle build failed on animal sniffer task with generic error.
-In this case simply execute gradle clean and issue will be resolved (most likely issue occur because of IDE).
+In this case simply execute gradle clean and issue will be resolved (issue occur because of IDE).

 #### Travis